Pelham Olympians

 Born November 17, 2001

-Kate is in a Pelham Olympian class all by herself: she is (based on the Town Historian's research to date):
+Kate is in a Pelham Olympian class all by herself: she was (based on the Town Historian's research):

 - the youngest Pelhamite to participate in an Olympic games,